Who Is Usain Bolt?

 At the 2008 Beijing Summer Olympics, Bolt ran the 100-meter and 200-meter events.
 In the 100-meter final leading up to the Games, he broke the world record, winning in 9.69 seconds.
 Not only was the record set without a favorable wind, but he also visibly slowed down to celebrate before he finished (and his shoelace was untied), an act that aroused much controversy later on.
 He went on to win three gold medals and break three world records in Beijing.

 At the 2012 Summer Olympic Games, held in London, Bolt won his fourth Olympic gold medal in the men's 100-meter race, beating rival Yohan Blake, who won silver in the event.
 Bolt ran the race in 9.63 seconds, a new Olympic record.
 The win marked Bolt's second consecutive gold medal in the 100.
-He went on to compete in the men's 200, claiming his second consecutive gold medal in that race.
-He is the first man to win both the 100 and 200 in consecutive Olympic Games, as well as the first man to ever win back-to-back gold medals in double sprints.
-Bolt's accomplishments have made him the first man in history to set three world records in a single Olympic Games competition.
+He went on to compete in the men's 200, claiming his second consecutive gold medal in that race as well.
+He became the first man to win both the 100 and 200 in consecutive Olympic Games, as well as the first man to ever win back-to-back gold medals in double sprints.
+Bolt's accomplishments made him the first man in history to set three world records in a single Olympic Games competition.

 Bolt returned to Olympic glory at the 2016 Summer Olympic Games when he won gold in the 100-meter race, making him the the first athlete to win three successive titles in the event.
 He finished the race in 9.81 seconds with American runner and rival Justin Gatlin, who took silver, 0.08 seconds behind him.